 5. Take advantage of tech tools

-There are about a gazillion incredible productivity, time management and task management apps and tools for you to take advantage of and experiment with.
+There are about a gazillion incredible productivity, employee computer monitoring software, time management and task management apps and tools for you to take advantage of and experiment with.
 Integrate them into your everyday workflow to maximize your efficiency; make use of time management apps like Finish and task management apps like Evernote and more.

 Another important thing to note here is that – don’t just focus on getting the right apps to support your work, but also make sure you have a hardware that is complementing or lightening your workload.
 For example, if your work involves a lot of note-taking then you might want to invest in a smart pen that automatically digitizes your notes or if your work involves a lot of typing, you should get a type-friendly keyboard etc.